 OregonBILDS (Building Integrated Livable Designs Sustainably) is a design-build studio program developed through generous grants from the UO Meyer Fund for a Sustainable Environment and Lease Crutcher Lewis.
 It is a dynamic collaboration of classroom instruction and practical, real-world application of design, construction, and community involvement.
 Participating students collaboratively design and build one residence per year.
 Each project explores the nature of sustainable architecture in relation to affordable residential design.
 Students engage the fundamentals of residential design and construction as they conscientiously develop an appropriate design solution for a typical residential site.

-Sustainable Cities Initiative (SCI) is a cross-disciplinary organization at the University of Oregon that promotes education, service, public outreach, and research on the design and development of sustainable cities.
+Sustainable Cities Institute (SCI) is a cross-disciplinary organization at the University of Oregon that promotes education, service, public outreach, and research on the design and development of sustainable cities.

 Our work addresses sustainability issues from the regional level down to the building.
 Creating a sustainable city cannot happen within a single discipline; SCI is grounded in a cross-disciplinary approach to solving community sustainability issues.